-Anne Swift, National NUT President, would have been speaking on “What next for the NUT” and we will now endeavour to get Anne to speak at our next meeting in September.
+Anne Swift, National NUT President, will be speaking on “What next for the NUT”

 The Government has announced another U-turn and has backed down on base-line testing after spending millions of pounds introducing the scheme to reception classes.
 This is a victory for the campaign which brought together the NUT, the ATL, early years and parents’ organisations.
 The Government has come to the conclusion – as we been arguing and campaigning for months – that the tests are unreliable and pointless.
 Teachers want assessment that supports learning, not accountability measures.
 Learning from the base-line campaign: see NEWS page.

 Government decisions about how to measure schools are turning schools into exam factories.
 This is harming children and their life chances.
 Join the NUT campaign at www.teachers.org.uk/examfactories